BuckeyeDM/BuckeyeDM.github.io/SEANO.md

 #### Outputs
 * If `--store-embed` is enabled, the embeddings will be saved to the `./data/` directory with `.embeddings` extension in text format.
-* If `--store-score` is enabeld, the outlier scores will be saved to the `./data/` directory with `.score` extension in text format.
+* If `--store-score` is enabeld, the outlier scores will be saved to the `./data/` directory with `.scores` extension in text format.

 #### How to run
 Use `python main.py` to run the code with the default parameters.
-For more details of the arguments, see main.py.
+For more details of the arguments, see `main.py`.
 You might need to use the validation dataset to tune some hyper-parameters (e.g., `g_batch_size`, `g_sample_size`, etc.) for your own dataset.